tomuvak/optional-test/README.md

 ### Including the library in a Kotlin project
 To add the library from
 [GitHub Packages](https://docs.github.com/en/packages/learn-github-packages/introduction-to-github-packages), a
-reference to this repository's GitHub Packages
+reference to the GitHub Packages
-[Maven repository](https://maven.apache.org/guides/introduction/introduction-to-repositories.html) needs to be added inside the `repositories { ... }` block in the project's `build.gradle.kts` file:
+[Maven repository](https://maven.apache.org/guides/introduction/introduction-to-repositories.html) needs to be added to the project's `build.gradle.kts` file.
+This is possibly already taken care of in the likely event that the project already depends on [`com.tomuvak.optional-type`] and/or [`com.tomuvak.optional`], but otherwise add something like the following inside the `repositories { ... }` block:

 ```kotlin
     maven {